charm-13/petcafe/docs/peer_review_response.md

                                                 LEFT JOIN user_creature_connection
                                                     ON creatures.id = user_creature_connection.creature_id AND user_id = :user_id"""),
                                                 {"creature": creature_id, "user_id":user_id}).mappings().fetchone()`
+<br>The sql is now wrapped in a try/except block to handle this

 #### users.py
 1. _The DELETE query in delete_user() doesn't need to be formatted.
 Since it can easily fit in one line and just a readable on most displays._
-<br>We are trying to use a formatting convention for our queries, which means that it might remain a multi line query f
+<br>We are trying to use a formatting convention for our queries, which means that it might remain a multi line query

 2. _create_user() Can accept an empty string ("") as a username.
 Which doesn't seem to affect anything right now, but you should keep that in mind if you want to implement anything using the username in the future.
 So it would be a good idea to come up with some guidelines for creating a username._
-<br>Resolved
+<br>Resolved, username now has to be between 5 and 20 characters

 #### More general comments
 _You could move all your BaseModel (i.e NewUser and CartItem) Classes to the top of each file to improve readability._